HiddenTrail/rf_basics/exercises/01_first_test_case.md

 ## Exercise 1 - Own Robot Framework test suite

 Create a test case that logs a message saying "Hello, Robot Framework!".

+TO-DO: Add some things about Metadata, Froce Tags jne fields.
+NOTE: there is a separate exercise about tagging!